The job can offer a means of getting into the administrative side of healthcare. Median salary in Rochester is $34,730

 By Deborah Jeanne Sergeant

 While not requiring any education beyond a high school diploma, this job can offer a means of getting into the administrative side of healthcare.
+To be a great candidate for a better administrative position, there are medical assistant programs you can take.

 “Medical schedulers play an integral role to keep patient flow on track and the practice running efficiently,” said Maureen Bisaccio, director of Adecco Medical & Science for Upstate New York.
 “By relieving doctors and nursing staff from certain responsibilities, it allows them to focus on providing more hands-on patient care.”